 Just like there are positive points to focus on, there are also mistakes to avoid.

 Acting like you already got the job

-Always go dressed appropriately to the interview and make sure its nothing less than how you showed up to earlier interviews.
+Always dress appropriately for the interview and make sure it’s nothing less than how you showed up to earlier interviews.
 At this point in the hiring process, you should have a good idea of what’s expected of you and how you need to dress up to meet with the interviewer or team members.

 Getting too friendly during the job interview